 Spaces @ 520 is fully occupied at this time.
 Please email email@example.com if you would like to be placed on our waiting list to rent office space.
 Mailbox rentals are currently available.

 The Alliance of Resident Theatres/New York, ArtsConnection, Dreamland Theater, Fault Line Theatre, Gingold Theatrical Group, Keen Company, Ma-Yi Theater Company, National Alliance for Musical Theatre, National Asian American Theatre Company, National Guild for Community Arts Education, New Georges/The Room, Origin Theatre Company, Pan Asian Repertory Theatre, Playwrights Realm, Prospect Theater Company, SITI Company, Tectonic Theater Project, Transport Group Theatre Company, Working Theater.

 A.R.T./New York offers Mailbox Rentals at both facilities for member companies without a permanent address.
-For $25 monthly fee, participating members have a mailbox, use of the copier (usage is billed monthly) and a place to receive packages.
+For a $25 monthly fee, participating members have a mailbox, use of the copier (usage is billed monthly,) and a place to receive packages.
 Contracts are renewed on a yearly basis.